Configuring Esploro Access Rights

 - In the Denied Note field, enter the default note you want to appear when access is denied.

 - By default, a policy denies access to an asset.
 To define an asset matching rule for which access is granted, select Add Rule.
 The Access Rights Rule page appears.
-For more information about rules tables, see Rules Tables in the Alma documentation.
+For more information about rules tables, see Rules Tables.

 Access Rights Rule Page